Concerns and controversies at the 2022 Commonwealth Games: Schedule clash

 On 3 April 2020, the World Athletics announced that the World Athletic Championships in Eugene, United States, planned to be held from 6 to 15 August 2021, was anticipated to instead be held from 15 to 24 July 2022.
-The new dates were chosen in such a way that the Championships does not clash with the 2022 Commonwealth Games and another events.
+The new dates were chosen in such a way that the Championships would not clash with the 2022 Commonwealth Games and other events.
 On 4 May 2020, FINA announced that the World Aquatic Championships in Fukuoka, Japan, planned to be held from 16 July to 1 August 2021, was transferred to Budapest, Hungary from 17 June to 1 July.

 Ban of Northern Irish gymnasts

 The International Gymnastics Federation (FIG) banned Northern Irish gymnasts who represent Ireland, as opposed to Great Britain, in international competition where Northern Ireland does not compete.
 The decision was eventually overturned.

 During the Games

 Bronze medal in women's tandem B sprint

-Due to the withdrawal of a team in the women's tandem B sprint race on 29 July, only four teams were entered.
-The third place race, which was advertised as a bronze medal race, was won by Sophie Unwin and Georgia Holt, who were shown on the screen as bronze medal winners.
-However, when they went to go to the podium, they were told that there were no bronze medal since competition rules state that bronze medals are not awarded in events with only four entries.
+Due to the late withdrawal of a team in the women's tandem B sprint race on 29 July, only four teams were entered. which, according to the rules of the Games, eliminates the awarding of the bronze medal.
+Because of this, there was a failure in the results system.
+Thus, there was an extra race for the bronze medal dispute, which was advertised as a bronze medal race, which was won by Sophie Unwin and their guide Georgia Holt, who were shown on the screen as bronze medal winners.
+However, when they were getting ready to go up to the podium, they were told that there were no bronze medals since competition rules state that bronze medals are not awarded in events with only four entries.
 The team were left in tears and protested by holding an England flag behind the podium, but were told to move by tournament officials.
 They later posed on the podium wearing bronze medals which they borrowed from Laura Kenny and Josie Knight.
 Unwin, Holt and their team manager Keith Reynolds were each fined 200 Swiss francs for "failure to respect the instructions of the commissaire/organiser".
-The Commonwealth Games Federation later public apologised and returned the money for incorrectly indicating that it was a bronze medal race on the scoreboard and results sheet.
+The Commonwealth Games Federation later publicly apologised and returned the money for "incorrectly indicating that it was a bronze medal race on the scoreboard and results sheet".